vljlangen/ville-langen-homepage/content/projects/github_basics/index.md

 ---
-title: 'GitHub Basics for Academic Researchers – or Anyone, Really'
+title: 'GitHub Without Tears: From Zero to Push in Minutes'
 summary: 'Learn GitHub essentials in 30 minutes.
 No programming experience required.'
 tags:
   - Science